wasii18/wasi/README.md

 ## Deployment
 This project is built with static HTML, CSS, and plain JavaScript.
-It can be deployed to Vercel instantly.
+It can be deployed to Vercel instantly or any other deployer instantly.

+For vercel
 1. Push this repository to GitHub.
 2. Go to [Vercel](https://vercel.com).
 3. Import the repository.